The fundamental group of reduced suspensions

 \begin{B} For a pointed Hausdorff space $(X,x)$ which is first countable at the distinguished point the following properties are equivalent: \begin{enumerate} \item $(X, x)$ is a horseshoe space \item The fundamental group $\pi_1(HA)$ of the harmonic archipelago embeds into $\pi_1(\Sigma(X,x))$ \item The group of rationals $\mathbb Q$ embeds into $\pi_1(\Sigma(X,x))$ \item $\pi_1(\Sigma(X,x))$ contains an infinitely divisible element

 \item $X$ is not of tpd-type, i.e.~there is no totally path disconnected space $Y$ such that $\pi_1(\Sigma(X,x)) \simeq \pi_1(\Sigma(Y,y))$ \end{enumerate}

 \end{B}

 We present the proof in a sequence of propositions.
 The implication (2) $\Rightarrow$ (3) follows from the fact that $\mathbb{Q}$ embeds as a subgroup of $\pi_1(HA)$ (see \cite{CHM} for an explicit construction of such an embedding, or \cite{Ho}).
-The (3) $\Rightarrow$ (4) claim is trivial.
-We present (4) $\Rightarrow$ (5) in Proposition \ref{fourtofive}.
-The (5) $\Rightarrow$ (1) will be the content of Proposition \ref{fivetoone}.
-Finally, (1) $\Rightarrow$ (2) will be shown in Proposition \ref{onetotwo}.
+The claim (3) $\Rightarrow$ (4) is trivial.
+We prove the implication (4) $\Rightarrow$ (5) in Proposition \ref{fourtofive}.
+The claim (5) $\Rightarrow$ (1) will be the content of Proposition \ref{fivetoone}.
+Finally, the implication (1) $\Rightarrow$ (2) will be shown in Proposition \ref{onetotwo}.

 \begin{proposition} If $(Y, y)$ is totally path disconnected, Hausdorff and first countable at $y$ then $\pi_1(Y, y)$ has no infinitely divisible elements. \end{proposition}

 \begin{proof} We saw in Lemma \ref{characterizationastopprod} that $\pi_1(\Sigma(Y, y)) \simeq \topprod_{n} F(\mu_n)$ for some sequence $(\mu_n)_n$ of cardinals.
 By the definition of the topologist product we know $g\in \topprod_{n} F(\mu_n)$ is not identity if and only if for some $N\in \mathbb{N}$ we have $p_N(g) \neq 1$.
 If $g$ is infinitely divisible then so is $p_N(g)$, but $p_N(g)$ is in the free subgroup $\ast_{n\leq N}F(\mu_n)$ and free groups have no infinitely divisible elements. \end{proof}